Festivals and Concerts

 If hosting a Chris Vallillo House Concert interests you, please contact me: firstname.lastname@example.org or by phone at 309-833-4838, and we’ll kick around the options!

 In addition to concert and festival performances, Chris has a number of specialized programs:

 Stephen Foster and the Rise of Popular Music

 Description: From his first hit with “Oh Susannah” in 1848 through his death in 1864, Stephen Foster created music that touched millions and lives and live on to this very day.
 In his lifetime, his songs were known and sung around the world and played a large part in the creation of an emerging popular American culture.
 Looking back, they also reflect the complex, torturous relationship between black and white cultures of the young nation.

-Award winning folksinger and songwriter Chris Vallillo presents the music of Stephen Foster and explores the impact of this legendary American icon and his music on American culture.
+Award winning folksinger and multi-instrumentalist Chris Vallillo performs nine of Foster’s best loved songs while exploring the impact of this legendary American icon and his music on American culture.

 Abraham Lincoln in Song

 In addition to being highly entertaining for adult audiences, this program is wonderfully appropriate for middle school students learning about Illinois history and planning their field trips to Springfield and/or New Salem.
 See endorsements here!